nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Managing Dependencies

-A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
-Managing these _dependencies_ can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
-a.
-Include those libraries in the repo (this bloats the repo size)<br>
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+Our project depends on third-party libraries.
+We use Gradle to automate our dependency management.
+To add a new dependency to the project,

 ## Documentation

-Our documentation and user guides are written in [GitHub Flavor Markdown][gfm], an extension to the original Markdown that contains additional support for tables and fenced code blocks that is useful for documentation.
-We also use a small Python script to help transform the Markdown into HTML, which allows greater flexibility in styling to make it more user friendly.
+Our documentation and user guides are written in [GitHub Flavor Markdown][gfm] with a number of extensions including tables, definition lists and warning blocks that help enable richer styling options for our documentation.
+These extensions are documented on the [Extensions page of the Python Markdown package][py-markdown], the package we use to help transform the Markdown into HTML.
+We use HTML because it allows greater flexibility in styling and is generally more user friendly than raw Markdown.
 To set up the script:

 1. Make sure you have Python 3.5+ installed.
 Run `python3 --version` to check
 2. Install the dependencies - `pip3 install markdown pygments`